SWOTAlgorithms/RiverObs/Install.md

 For an anaconada local virtual environment, this will install the libraries in

-	$RIVER_DIR/anaconda/python2.7/site-packages
+	$RIVER_DIR/anaconda/python3.6/site-packages

 and the executables in

 	$RIVER_DIR/anaconda/bin

 Otherwise, they are in similar directories in ~/anaconda/envs/RiverObs

-For a virtualenv virtual environment, this will install the libraries in

-	$RIVER_DIR/lib/python2.7/site-packages

-and the executables in

-	$RIVER_DIR/bin